erinwalts/GEOG418-Assignment3/README.md

 #Print maps in a three pane figure
 tmap_arrange(IncomeQueen, IncomeRook, IncomeBoth, ncol = 3, nrow = 1)
 ```
+This categorization is held within a matrix that operates using row-standardized form, reading the grid from left to right [7].
+The function 'nb2lines'

 Describe code for weighted matrix file: